WHMCS SEO: Ways to Improve your Site Ranking in 2020

 To index multilingual versions of your site you have to use different URLs for each language version of a page.
 Let us take our site as example that is based on WHMCS.
 Below you can see how we deliver multilangual versions of pages.

 |About us|| https://katamaze.com/about-us

-Basically we are using two domains (katamaze.com for english and katamaze.it for italian) but we could have used also an alias like it.example.com.
-As a result, we have different URLs for different languages that search engines can find and crawl.
+We use multiple domains with WHMCS (katamaze.com for english and katamaze.it for italian) but we could have used also an alias like it.example.com.
+As result, we have different URLs for different languages that search engines can find and crawl.

 This also gives us the opportunity to specify site's target locale.
 On Google Search Console and Bing Webmaster Tools we target Italian audience on katamaze.it while katamaze.com is used for the rest of the world.

-Sadly WHMCS doesn't follow this rule sticking to PHP session meaning that writing titles and meta descriptions in multiple languages is a waste of time.
+WHMCS doesn't follow this principle and sticks to PHP session.
+As you can imagine, writing titles and meta descriptions in multiple languages is a waste of time.

 As the name suggests, a sitemap is an XML file that contains a list of all the pages on your website.
-It is used to tell search engines where is your content and how to reach it assisting crawlers in faster indexation.
+It tells search engines where is your content and how to reach it assisting crawlers in faster indexation.
 The sitemap also tells them where are new pages, what pages have been updated and their language.

 Don't be tricked to think that sitemap affect the actual ranking of your site.
 It's just an aid that gives more information about your site to search engines.

 Without a sitemap you're just waiting for search engines to find your pages hoping that they do it in a reasonable amount of time.
 Unfortunately this is what you are subjected to with WHMCS.
 Not only it has no sitemap but its structure doesn't allow to create one that makes sense.